aseem2625/skeleton-loader/README.md

 ### Description

-A smart approach to implement skeleton loader in React.
+A simple-scalable approach to implement skeleton loader in React.

 #### Development